TasengMancheykhun/aptitude_notes/README.md

     *   dearer quantity     (m-c)

-    * Suppose a container contains x of liquid from which y units are taken out and replaced by water.After n operations, the quantity of pure liquid = $ x (1 - y/x)^n $ units.
+    * Suppose a container contains x of liquid from which y units are taken out and replaced by water.After n operations, the quantity of pure liquid = $x (1 - y/x)^n$ units.